 Boeing Canada

-Boeing’s long-standing partnership with Canada dates back to 1919, when Bill Boeing made the first international airmail delivery from Vancouver to Seattle.
+Boeing’s long-standing partnership with Canada begins back to 1919, when Bill Boeing made the first international airmail delivery from Vancouver to Seattle.

 Today, Boeing and Canada have an extensive, mutually beneficial relationship.